5 Proven Ways To Book More Wedding Photography Clients

 Dave Shay – Website | Instagram

 “My biggest lead source is past clients.
 I found I could launch an affiliate program and create a tiered reward program for clients and a lot of them were super motivated to give referrals a lot easier.
-I keep track of the referrals in my studio management software (Tave) and any time someone jumps up a tier, it’s easy for me to send them a gift or an email to keep them excited about it.
+I keep track of the referrals in my studio management software (VSCO Workspace) and any time someone jumps up a tier, it’s easy for me to send them a gift or an email to keep them excited about it.
 Appreciating my clients has been the best marketing money I’ve spent.”

 Jared Gant – Website | Instagram | Wedding Maps Profile